DeepikaRajendran/dev-mom/_posts/2017-11-24-template-data-binding-Part-2.md

+---
+> " You will always be your child's favorite toy."

 In the [previous post](https://deepikarajendran.github.io/dev-mom/template-data-binding/), we have learnt to do simple template binding from the component property.

-### Now, we'll see how to bind property from a component to its parent component .
+### Now, we'll see how to
+1. bind property from a component to its parent component

+2. list baby toys using *ngFor directive.

 #### Generate a new component using CLI
 ```